-QlikView has more than 4,500 customers in over 58 countries, and on an average, adds 11 customers a day.
-It is a business discovery platform that lets user discover deeper insights by creating their own rich analytics using subsets of data and slicing it the way they prefer for the analysis purposes.
+QlikView has more than 4,500 customers in over 58 countries, and on average, adds 11 customers a day.
+It is a business discovery platform that lets users discover deeper insights by creating their own rich analytics using subsets of data and slicing it the way they prefer for analysis purposes.
 It helps business users analyze the data and use the discoveries to take actionable decisions.
 QlikView compresses data and saves it in memory, where it is accessible for instant exploration by multiple users.

 While QlikView is all about Big Data, Tableau is about Data Visualization.
 A user can connect Tableau to almost any data source, including Microsoft Excel and web-based data.
 It provides immediate insight by converting text-based data into visually appealing and interactive visualizations.
 It works on the premise that pictorial representation of data (done amazingly appealing by Tableau) conveys a message better than simple numbers and text.